gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 The Player Piano component is a Groovy script intended to be run in Cameo System Modeler through the macro facility.

-The player piano takes the basic commands created by the ricks-cafe code (e.g., create, replace, rename elements and attributes) and makes them compatible with the Cameo OpenAPI.
+The player piano takes the basic commands created by the ingrid code (e.g., create, replace, rename elements and attributes) and makes them compatible with the Cameo OpenAPI.
 A similar script could be written for any other modeling tool.

 In Cameo, go to the Tools > Macros > Organize Macros menu as shown below.
 Then click the "Add" button to get to the Macro Information Dialog.